apache/nuttx/configs/ez80f910200zco/README.txt

    I submitted the bug to ZiLOG), but I have permanently worked around the above problem for all ZiLOG compiler.

+Version 5.1.1

+  On June 22, 2011 I verified that these configurations build successfully with the 5.1.1 ZDS-II version.
+All that is required to used ZDS-II is to modify the Make.defs file so that the correct version is used.
+That version should also be changed in the (optional) setenv.sh file.

+  The above kludge for 4.11.0 is not required.

+  I had to make additional changes to the ZDS path in Make.defs (and also in setenv.sh) when the 32-bit ZDS-II tools are installed on my 64-bit Windows 7 system.

 Other Versions
   If you use any version of ZDS-II other than 4.11.0 or if you install ZDS-II at any location other than the default location, you will have to modify